akvo/akvo-flow/README.md

     swith_to_local_tenant.sh

-To deploy the current state of the container to whatever tenant you last switched to, run:
+To deploy the current state of the docker container to whatever tenant you last switched to, run:

     docker-compose exec akvo-flow /bin/bash -c "cd GAE && mvn appengine:update"